Planning an Alaskan Vacation: Where and When to Go

 High and Low Seasons

 High season for most of the state is mid-June through early September.
 (In Southeast Alaska, high season starts in May and ends in late September.
-Southeast’s shoulder seasons are April and October.)
-You’ll have the best weather, the richest landscape, most touring and wildlife-viewing opportunities, and the most services available in high seasons—along with the highest prices.
-July and August are the best months for salmon fishing.
+Southeast’s shoulder seasons are usually April and October.)
+Traveling in high season means you’ll have the best weather, the richest landscape, more touring and wildlife-viewing opportunities, and the most services available—along with the highest prices.
+July-August are the best months for salmon fishing.

-Save money—and still have a great time—during the shoulder seasons (May and September).
-May is the best time for birding trips.
-You’ll have few to no salmon-fishing options, but halibut fishing is good.
+You can save money—and still have a great time—during the shoulder seasons (May and September).
+May-June are the best months for birding trips.
+You’ll have few, if any, salmon-fishing options at that time of year, but halibut fishing is good.
 In Southcentral and Interior Alaska, spring may not start as early as May, but the rainforests of Southeast are always green.

-In Fairbanks, the high season is actually winter, when tourists arrive to watch the aurora borealis.
-The Iditarod sled dog race that ends in Nome, draws visitors from all over the world.
+In Fairbanks the high season is actually winter, when visitors arrive to watch the aurora borealis.
+The Iditarod sled dog race, which starts in Southcentral Alaska and ends in Nome, draws visitors from all over the world.

 Advance Reservations

-Book at least six months ahead for high season lodgings in your price range.
-If you’re aiming for a high-demand lodging, a very small community like Haines, or an annual event like the Iditarod or salmon fishing in July, plan a year in advance.
-The most spectacular wildlife-viewing opportunities, such as visiting the Walrus Islands State Game Sanctuary, require you to secure a permit that may sell out nine or more months in advance.
+Book at least 6 months ahead to find high-season lodgings in your price range.
+If you’re aiming for a high-demand lodging, a very small community like Haines, or an annual event like the Iditarod or a salmon fishing lodge in July, do your best to plan a year in advance.
+The most spectacular wildlife-viewing opportunities, such as visiting the Walrus Islands State Game Sanctuary, require you to secure a permit that may sell out nine or more months in advance, or there may be a limited application period that runs about that far in advance.

-If you’re planning to bring a car on the Alaska state ferry system or want a cabin berth, book as early as possible—six months or more in advance.
-Last-minute walk-on spots are almost always available.
+If you’re planning to bring a car on the Alaska state ferry system or want a cabin berth, book as early as possible—ideally 6 months or more in advance.
+But if you’re traveling with no vehicle (or only a bike), walk-on spots are almost always available at the last minute.
+With that said, the ferry system uses dynamic pricing based on customer load, so all passengers will save money by buying tickets in advance.